Staying Small And Agile While Working With Large Enterprise Ecosystems

-We spoke with omnichannel retail consultancy Formula 3 Group about how they successfully manage to keep their company efficient and competitive without building a large team.
+We spoke with omnichannel retail consultancy Formula 3 Group (now Milo Retail) about how they successfully manage to keep their company efficient and competitive without building a large team.
 With clients including Nike, Ring and True Religion, they’re working with large enterprise datasets, but in a way that allows them to be agile and responsive.

 Watch the whole interview here, or read an edited transcript below.